eldoriarpg/SchematicBrushReborn/readme.md

 ![space](http://chojo.u.catgirlsare.sexy/yZsxd5nh.png)

 ### Schematic Set
-A schematic set consists of a selector an optional modifier.
+A schematic set consists of a selector and optional modifiers.

 #### Selector
 A selector can be several things.